Tom Petty's Buried Treasure Radio Show & The Story Of Its Theme Song

 Petty passed away in 2017, so when he mentions current events or what was then a new album release you'll have to adjust your mind to the fact that the newest of these shows was recorded more than seven years ago.

-Speaking of buried treasures, you won't find many that are more obscure than the show's theme song, "Bert's Apple Crumble," by a long forgotten and short-lived British band named The Quik.
+Speaking of buried treasures, you won't find many records that are more obscure than the show's theme song, "Bert's Apple Crumble," by a long forgotten and short-lived British band named The Quik.
 Not much is known about the group or the song.
 The R&B instrumental was issued as the b-side of their debut single titled "Love Is a Beautiful Thing" composed by Felix Cavaliere and Eddie Brigati of The Rascals.
 The theme - featuring rousing organ work with a beat that really takes off after the drum break - couldn't be more infectious if it tried.

 Members